How to Keep a UK’s GMC License to Practice

 abroad, and then enable doctors to come back to UK with ease,

-providing doctors have kept up appriasals.
-Unfortatley this May
+providing doctors have kept up their appriasals.
+This May 2018 GMC has gone

 Abolish the Performers' lists.